Mental health of Asian Americans: Pressure of assimilation

 The pressure to assimilate for Asian Americans causes undue stress.
 As people immigrate to the United States they are faced with having to fit into a culture that is very different from their own.
 Facing this pressure to 'fit in' yet also hold onto your cultural past is a large contributor to poor mental health amongst Asian Americans.
 The model minority myth also creates a misconception amongst the public that Asian Americans were able to perfectly assimilate into society.
 This can sometimes discount the struggles that Asian Americans face on a daily basis.
 This myth also contributes to the pressure already placed on Asian American students by cultural factors, causing a further decline in mental health.

 Alienation

 Racism can lead to a person feeling ostracized and invalidates.
 This sense of isolation can cause implications for a person's mental health as they begin to feel as though no one is facing the same struggles as they are.
 Through a study conducted on a Christian college campus, the impact of invalidation by one's peers on Asian American students' mental health is revealed.
 When students were unable to find a sense of belonging, they questioned their own identity and some even attempted to hide parts of themselves in order to fit into their community.
 This however had negative repercussions on their mental health, as students felt that they were trading a part of their identity for conditional acceptance.
+Furthermore, following the COVID-19 pandemic and rise of anti-Asian racism, Asian/Asian American people may be more vulnerable to pscyhological stressors.